askn37/askn37.github.io/product/UPDI4AVR/3_Oparation_en.md

 Obtaining HV control rights is electrically difficult and is therefore not recommended.
 If you change it to something other than UPDI, it should be his GPIO for RESET or INPUT only.

+> Some products (AVR_EA series, etc.) may lose response during the `erasing chip` operation.
+In this case, please repeat the same operation again.

 ### JP1 jumper short

 Normally, to start HV control, you must specify the `-U -F -e` triplet for fail-safety.